SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/windows.md

 ```powershell
 gpupdate /force
 ```
-!!!tip
+!!! tip
     More documentation is available on the official [Microsoft documentation.](https://docs.microsoft.com/fr-fr/windows/security/threat-protection/use-windows-event-forwarding-to-assist-in-intrusion-detection)

 ### Windows Event Collector to a concentrator